Eric M. Huntley

 Prior to my doctoral studies, I received a Master's in Urban Planning from the University of Michigan's Taubman College of Architecture and Urban Planning (TCAUP) where I worked under Maria Arquero de Alarcón, MLAUD and David S. Bieri, PhD.
 During my time at TCAUP, I was a founding member of Dr. Bieri's Political Space Economy Lab (now housed at Virginia Tech), an interdisciplinary research cluster that critically investigates the financialization of real estate markets and the shifting spatialities of credit, money, and metropolitan form.

 Huntley, Eric M. and Robert Cabral.
 2014.
 "Embracing the Impermanent: Deconstruction, Metabolism, Memory."
 In Historic Preservation and Urban Change, edited by Terry Schwarz.
 Vol. 7 of Urban Infill, 78-83.
-Cleveland, OH: Cleveland Urban Design Collaborative.
+Kent State University Press/Cleveland Urban Design Collaborative.

 Political Space Economy Lab.
 2013.
 Moonlights, Sunspots, and Frontier Finance: On the Nexus Between Money, Credit, and Urban Form.
 Ann Arbor, MI: Political Space Economy Lab.